Generalizing Coordinate Non Commutativity

 \section{Conclusion}

 At the level of quantum mechanics, we have found a way to generalize coordinate non commutativity to a general space time other than the Minkowski space time.
 For the case of Eq.(\ref{plane}), we made the local operators which were arrange-ordered and satisfied the commutation relation of Eq.(\ref{cause}).
 The translation information was entrusted into the range of integration, by substituting the unit operator in the second class of translators.
 Also, we showed that the new operator (named $"\diamond"$) can be made by employing the evolution operator (in the Heisenberg picture), homomorphism of local pseudo Riemann manifolds with Minkowski space time and the assumption of Eq.(\ref{plane}). $"\diamond"$ enabled us to generalize coordinate non commutativity for a more general space time.
-It can be seen that if we substitute Eq.(\ref{Affine}) in Eq.(\ref{latest non2}) then the obtained non commutativity: $[\hat{y}^i,\hat{y}^j]_{\star_{\mathrm{extended}}}=+\i\t^{ij}+\i\t^{ik}\ \Gamma_k\ \hat{y}^j-\i\t^{jk}\ \Gamma_k\ \hat{y}^i$ will be a mixture of the canonical and Quadratic formalisms.
+It can be seen that obtained coordinates non commutativity: $[\hat{y}^i,\hat{y}^j]_{\star_{\mathrm{ext}}}=+\i\t^{ij}-\i\t^{ik}\ \Gamma^j_{kl}\ \hat{y}^l-\i\yh^l\Gamma^i_{lk}\t^{kj}$ will be a mixture of the canonical and Quadratic formalisms.
 Further, we have generalized the Moyal-Weyl mapping to Eq.(\ref{Moyal-Weyl mapping}) which consists of the manifold structures.
 We also showed that the obtained new product is an associative product.